bitcoinhodler/glacier/docs/_docs/withdrawal/index.md

     ii.
 If you are performing an initial test withdrawal, you’ll need all Cold Storage Information packets .

     b.
 Get transaction fee market data.
+    The operators of the Bitcoin network require a (very small) fee for processing transactions.
+There is not a fixed fee schedule; if the fee is too low, the withdrawal will never get processed, and if the fee is too high, you unnecessarily waste money.
+This data will be used to calculate a reasonable fee for expedient transaction processing.
       i.
 Go to https://bitcoinfees.21.co/api/v1/fees/recommended

       Example page content:
       ```
       {"fastestFee":100,"halfHourFee":100,"hourFee":70}
       ```
     ii.
-Note the number next to “fastestFee” -- in the above example, 100.86
+Note the number next to “fastestFee” -- in the above example, 100.
+    This indicates that paying 100 satoshis/byte is sufficient to be among the transactions processed most quickly by the Bitcoin network.(1satoshi=10^-8 BTC,and a typical transaction is under 1000 bytes).

     As of January 2017, the number 100 is typical.
 If the number is radically different ( not between 10 and 1000), stop; something may be wrong.
 Seek assistance.

     iii.
 Write that number down on a piece of paper labeled “Fee rate”.